alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 And the slightly “smarter” `.draw` function enables that by replacing every `RECT` in the argument list with the 4 `int` values that it carries.
 It also replaces any `POINT`, `SIZE`, `string` or `string_view` argument with corresponding part arguments.
 However, this *usage simplification* yields far more intricate and verbose implementation code, which is why I chose to also define `simple_draw` and to present that function first.

 A C style solution could instead be to require the caller to add a macro invocation that e.g. would expand a `RECT` into its 4 `int` member values.
-That’s simple but adds a macro (which is generally [Evil™](https://isocpp.org/wiki/faq/big-picture#defn-evil)) for each typem and it still adds *some* verbosity at every call site.
+That’s simple but adds a macro (which is generally [Evil™](https://isocpp.org/wiki/faq/big-picture#defn-evil)) for each type, and it still adds *some* verbosity at every call site.
 Doing this expansion instead via obscure C++ TMP magic is complex, but it’s transparent to the caller, with natural-for-C++ usage as shown.

 #### 5.3.4.
 A fluid drawing wrapper that expands `RECT` arguments.